 Letters of support for the Diversion Project have been issued by The Business Leaders for Permanent Flood Protection Task Force and the City Council of the City of Harwood, ND.
 We are thankful for the support.

-New Document Corrects False Information on Diversion
+Document Corrects False Information on Diversion

 Numerous studies have shown that the Diversion Project is the only project that can protect the Fargo-Moorhead area from the kind of flooding experts say is possible in the future.
-However, several pieces of false information regarding the Project have been circulating, which is why a new document has been created to provide the facts.
+However, several pieces of false information regarding the Project have been circulating, which is why a document has been created to provide the facts.